 Also, with the applied change in precipitation, the hypervolumes for TBA and PFTA showed a pronounced change (Figure 4; see movie SM.1 for a 3D animated representation): under natural climatic conditions the size of the volume that the data occupy was equal to 1.711 and 0.007 for TBA and PFTA, respectively; while under reduced precipitation the volume size increased for both approaches: 47.837 for the former and 0.755 for the latter.
-This result reinforce the refutation of our second hypothesis.
+This result reinforces the refutation of our second hypothesis.
 The overlap degree between hypervolumes (before and after the drought scenario) yielded a value of 0.038 for the TBA and of 0.009 for the PFTA, indicating almost no similarity between the hypervolumes.
-Finally, the distance between the centroids of the two hypervolumes after imposing a climatic change indicated a change in the mean values: the centroid distance for the TBA was 5.25 and 0.937 for the PFTA, that is, the mean values were modified to a higher magnitude for the former approach.
+Finally, the distance between the centroids of the two hypervolumes after imposing a climatic change indicated a change in the mean values: the centroid distance for the TBA was 5.25 and 0.937 for the PFTA, that is, the mean values were modified in a higher magnitude for the former approach with the applied reduced precipitation